 The Company's by-laws provide that nominees to represent Class A stockholders on the Company's Board shall be independent persons only.
 For these purposes, the Company's by-laws define "independent" as a person who: (1) has not been employed by the Company or an affiliate in any executive capacity within the last five years; (2) was not, and is not, a member of a corporation or firm that is one of the Company's paid advisors or consultants; (3) is not employed by a significant customer, supplier or provider of professional services; (4) has no personal services contract with the Company; (5) is not employed by a foundation or university that receives significant grants or endowments from the Company; (6) is not a relative of the management of the Company; (7) is not a stockholder who has signed stockholder agreements legally binding him or her to vote with management; and (8) is not the Chairman of a company on which the Company's Chairman or Chief Executive Officer is also a board member.
-These independence standards, found in our Corporate Governance Guidelines, are available on the investor relations portion of the Company's website at investor.dillards.com.
+These independence standards, which are also found in our Corporate Governance Guidelines in addition to the Company's by-laws, are available on the investor relations portion of the Company's website at investor.dillards.com.